 During the Carrara Studi Aperti 2015 edition, I met Corrado Marchese, one of the founders of Ponte di Ferro, which introduced me to his wonderful sculptures that I immediately loved.

 The style of Corrado Marchese expresses the ability to blend the intimate sense of the artist with social themes into the stone, taking inspiration from his favorite music genders such as punk rock, hardcore, rock n roll, reggae, ska, and blues.
-His sculptures always send messages of social protest with the characteristic elegance of masters of art as Michelangelo, Donatello, Bernini, and Vangi.
-The delicacy of details such as flowers and juvenile feet represent this grace.
+His sculptures always send messages of social protest with the characteristic elegance of masters of art such as Michelangelo, Donatello, Bernini, and Vangi.
+The delicacy of details such as flowers and juvenile feet represents this grace.

-One of my favorite sculpture is titled “Do you wanna dance”, taking inspiration from the song played by the Ramones.
-Here, I clearly read the sacrifice of dancers to reach the goal of the perfection on their execution, expressed by the dancer shoes surrounded by the flowers of the glory and by the big bones on the sides.
+One of my favorite sculptures is titled “Do you wanna dance”, taking inspiration from the song played by the Ramones.
+Here, I clearly read the sacrifice of dancers to reach the goal of perfection in their execution, expressed by the dancer’s shoes surrounded by the flowers of glory and by the big bones on the sides.

 If you love art and sculpture, I would not miss this opportunity to explore Carrara visiting the studios along the river Carrione or hidden somewhere in town.
 I cannot wait to attend the next edition of Carrara Studi Aperti, see you there!